-Ms Rubin has written about 90 publications and has presented numerous talks and lectures on emergency management and homeland security topics.
+Ms Rubin has written more than 120 published articles and has presented numerous talks and lectures on emergency management and homeland security topics.
 She was the co-founder and Managing Editor of The Journal of Homeland Security and Emergency Management for 6 years.
-(For more details, see Selected Works of Claire B. Rubin.)
+At the local level, Ms Rubin is active in CERT In Arlington County, VA.